jerhon/www-honlsoft-com/content/blog/2020-04-27-covid-19-statistics-pwa.md

 }
 ```

+I created a separate angular service which contained a subject the interceptor could push errors to and the application component could subscribe to receive the errors.

 ## Testing the PWA Locally

 When testing the PWA locally, beware, the typical ```ng serve``` command used to debug a web application locally doesn't work.
 Instead run ```ng build --prod``` and use an http server such as the NPM ```http-server``` package against the dist folder to get it to work.

 ## Downsides to the Approach

 There are a few downsides to this approach.

 It assumes the folks are on the cutting edge browser and OS.
 This is now adopted in most major browsers, but it is fairly new in the realm of web development.

 Browser vendors drive when an application can be installed or not.
 This presents itself as some weird interactions particularly in cases where an application may be uninstalled and then installed again.
 It sometimes will take several refreshes of the browser, and the cache and or service worker may need to get cleared forcibly to get it to show immediately.

+Application refreshes are not immediate either.
+An PWA is updated in the background, so it needs to be open and closed, and then open and closed again for changes to occur.

 This also lacks the luster of having "an app" in a store, and some business users just want that traditional listing to show up they can install as a status symbol.